Kong/docs.konghq.com/app/konnect/network.md

 {{site.kic_product_name}} initiates the connection to the {{site.konnect_short_name}} [Runtime Configuration API](/konnect/api/runtime-groups-config/) to:

 * Synchronize the configuration of the {{site.base_gateway}} instances with {{site.konnect_short_name}}
-* Register runtime instances
+* Register data plane nodes
 * Fetch license information

-Runtime instances initiate the connection to {{site.konnect_short_name}} APIs to report Analytics data.
+Data plane nodes initiate the connection to {{site.konnect_short_name}} APIs to report Analytics data.

 The following hostnames must be allowed through firewalls to enable these connections:

 * `cloud.konghq.com`: The {{site.konnect_short_name}} platform.
 * `<region>.api.konghq.com`: The {{site.konnect_short_name}} API.
-* `<runtime-group-id>.<region>.tp0.konghq.com`: Telemetry endpoint for a runtime group, required for Analytics.
+* `<runtime-group-id>.<region>.tp0.konghq.com`: Telemetry endpoint for a control plane, required for Analytics.
-  This hostname is unique to each organization and runtime group.
+  This hostname is unique to each organization and control plane.

-You can find the Telemetry hostname through the Runtime Manager:
+You can find the Telemetry hostname through the Gateway Manager:

-1. Open a runtime group.
+1. Open a control plane.
-2. Click **Runtime group actions** > **View Connection Instructions**.
+2. Click **control plane actions** > **View Connection Instructions**.
 3. Look for the following parameter in the `Install the KIC` section:

     ```